lebaston100/vrc-patpatpat/README.md

 - (done) add config file to configure/load/save parameters
 - (done) add a 3d vizualizer
 - (done) add a simple osc recorder and player (for dev) (server/tools/oscRecReplayer.py)
-- (working) implement support for more then 3 touch points
+- (done) implement support for more then 3 touch points
 - (started/paused) add mqtt control/feedback to server (for further integration purposes in my setup)
-- (mostly done) design custom pcb to hold all the hardware
+- (v2 done) design custom pcb to hold all the hardware
-- (todo) completely revamp gui
+- (todo) completely rewrite everything...
 - (todo) implement independent zones for additional simple colider -> motor mappings
 - (todo) rewrite readme
 - (done) add CI job to build gui/server automatically
-- (future possible improvement) add slipserial support for completely wired operation
+- (future possible improvement) add slipserial support for completely wired operation (the reason behind using the s2)
 - (future possible improvement) add ota support (right now it just breaks mdns)

 Other stuff to later add to the readme: